 With you will be some of the best pelagic birding guides in the world who have extensive experience of the seabirds of the West Pacific.
 Birding starts at dawn and finishes at sundown and the reading of the bird list and discussion each evening is fascinating.

 Ships:Spirit of Enderby

 When: 10 March – 14 April 2020, similar dates in 2021

-Guide price:From £13,510 per person for all legs based on twin cabin (private facilities)
+Guide price:From £10,150 per person based on twin cabin (shared facilities)

 Fiona’s travel tips